 2. No Dedicated Mobile App

 This course comes with many state-of-the-art online course features, but it is not as flexible or portable as some of its competitors.
 If you have online access, you can watch the videos and play the games.
 There also isn’t an option to preview online features on their website.
 Students will have to buy the course before they can explore various features.

 Students hoping to crack the code of the LSAT by learning tips and tricks from the master (or from expert instructors) will find this course compelling.
 Those who prefer a classroom setting with the interaction between instructors and students will benefit from the live version of this course.
 Students short on time can take advantage of the shorter, live weekend course or the online format.

-The online course option is the most flexible option for those who aren’t interested in travelling to a physical location 3-4 times a week for the 4-hour sessions.
+The online course option is the most flexible option for those who aren’t interested in traveling to a physical location 1-2 times a week for the 4-hour sessions.
 Although lesson plans are provided, students in the online course will have to discipline themselves to watch the videos, complete the homework, and the diagnostic tests on their own.

 TestMasters offers a full range of LSAT prep options.
-Students have the flexibility of choosing from live sessions and the online course, taught exclusively by the course’s founder, Robert Singh.
-A nice option for those who want an intense, shorter experience is the 2-day live weekend course for $450.
+Students have the flexibility of choosing from live sessions and the online course, taught exclusively by the course’s founder, Robin Singh.

 Unique online features include a database of flawed reasoning, detailed test diagnostics, a vocabulary-building quiz, and an LSAT search engine to locate specific questions in a few seconds.
 Although the limited access to course materials is not ideal for students who need additional time to study, the strategies, tips and tricks learned in this course will help students think like the test-makers and avoid common pitfalls.